sharedstreets/sharedstreets-ref-system/README.md

 #### How does SharedStreets relate to OSMLR v1.x?

 OSMLR v1.x was developed to support OpenTraffic under contract from the World Bank.
-SharedStreets is effectively "OSMLR v2.0" but drops the OSMLR name as it intends to support broad range of map data formats including, but not limited to, SM.
+SharedStreets is the continuation of this work as part of the Open Transport Parntership.
+The SharedStreets Referencing system is effectively "OSMLR v2.0" but drops the OSMLR name as it intends to support broad range of map data formats including, but not limited to, OpenStreetMap.

-SharedStreets also addresses two problems in the OSMLR v1.0 implementation:
+SharedStreets also addresses two problems in the OSMLR v1.x implementation:

 **1) OSMLR v1.x segment references over 1km in length are unstable.**